 What is the size of a business card in pixels?
 Well, how long is a piece of string?
 But seriously, the size of a business card design varies depending on which type you choose.
 Here’s the low-down…

-A standard business card is 84 mm wide x 55 mm, give or take a whisker or two.
+The standard business card size in cm is 8.4 cm x 5.5 cm, give or take a whisker or two.
 The idea is that it should match the dimensions of a credit card or driver’s license and be able to slip neatly into a wallet or purse.

 The final, trimmed size of one of our standard MOO size business cards is 84mm x 55mm.
 That’s 3.30″ x 2.16″ in imperial measures.

-With a full bleed image, here are the size and resolution you need for your designs to look their best:
+With a full bleed image, here are the standard business card size and resolution you need for your designs to look their best: